 God Himself being manifested in human form for the renewal of eternal life.
 And now that took a beginning which had been prepared by God.”
 (Ephesians 19:3, Roberts-Donaldson Translation)

 Ignatius wrote, “GOD appeared (“manifested” Roberts-Donaldson Translation) in the likeness of man (“in human form” – Roberts-Donaldson Translation), and that which had been perfected in the councils of God (“had been prepared by God” Roberts-Donaldson Translation) began to take effect (“took a beginning” Roberts-Donaldson Translation).”

-Ignatius first identified Jesus as God who appeared as A MAN (‘in human form’)" before he identified the human aspect of his existence as “that which had been perfected in the councils of God” which later “began to take effect.”
-The Greek text indicates that Jesus as a human child born and Son given was a “that which took a beginning” (1 John 1:1) who was “made” “in the councils of God (Ephesians 1:11; Proverbs 8:22-26),” while the God who had “manifested” Himself “in human form” has always existed as the One who is “not made.”
+Ignatius first identified Jesus as God who appeared as A MAN (‘in human form’) before he identified the human aspect of his existence as “that which had been perfected in the councils of God” which later “began to take effect.”
+The Greek text indicates that Jesus as a human child born and Son given was a “that which took a beginning” (1 John 1:1 - “That which was from the beginning”) who was “made” (Rev. 3:14 – Jesus is “the beginning of the creation of God”; Heb.
+2:17 – “made fully human in every way” NIV) “in the councils of God (Ephesians 1:11; Proverbs 8:22-26),” while the God who had “manifested” Himself “in human form” has always existed as the One who is “not made.”